hplt-project/HPLT-MT-Models/v2.0/README.md

-## First release of HPLT models
+## The second release of HPLT models (and the training pipeline!)

-This directory contains scripts, configuration and logs for model inference and training.
+This directory contains scripts, configurations, and logs for model inference and training.

 ### Using the Models: Inference/Decoding/Translation